Mouvedia/cb-fetch/README.md

 # cb-fetch

 A truly **c**ross-**b**rowser and forward-compatible library to do asynchronous HTTP requests that follows the **c**all**b**ack pattern.
-If supported, it relies on the [fetch method](https://fetch.spec.whatwg.org/#fetch-method), else fallbacks on XHR or XDR.

 ## Table of Contents
   - [Installation](#installation)